 - Difficulty sleeping

 - Decreased appetite

 - Mood swings

 Don’t Go It Alone

 You should never battle the signs of an addiction to herbal ecstasy on your own.
 We can be the sympathetic and knowledgeable ear you need.
-Call us at 1-800-928-9139 for help.
+Call us at 1-888-287-0471 Who Answers? for help.
 Although you might feel wary about looking for an herbal ecstasy addiction treatment center, rest assured that we keep all your information private.
 We can simply help you find the treatment you need to overcome your herbal ecstasy addiction.

 Biological and Psychological Addiction

 Those who take herbal ecstasy often view the drug as a safe alternative to the illegal drug ecstasy.
 Although it may be less addictive than the illegal form, those who take herbal ecstasy have a risk of developing a psychological dependence on the drug.
 A psychological dependence is different from a physical addiction, because it involves being emotionally and mentally attached to the drug rather than having a physical need for the drug.